iterative/dvc.org/static/docs/commands-reference/repro.md

 `dvc repro` provides an interface to rerun the commands in the computational graph (a.k.a. pipeline) defined by the connected stages (DVC-files) in the current workspace.
-By default, this command recursively searches, starting from the `Dvcfile`, the pipeline stages to find any which have changed.
+By default, this command recursively searches, starting from the `target`, the pipeline stages to find any which have changed.
 It then reruns the corresponding commands.
 The pipeline is mostly defined using the `dvc run` command, while data input nodes are defined by the `dvc add` command.

 There are several ways to restrict the stages to rerun, by listing DVC-files as targets, or using the `--single-item`, `--pipeline`, or `--cwd` options.